 C. Report of the consulting engineer.
 If, in the opinion of the Planning Agent, after consultation with the Chair of the Board, the complexity of the plan or specific details so require, the plan will be reviewed by a consulting engineer retained by the Board at the expense of the applicant.
 The cost and payments will be handled in accordance with MGL c.
 44, § 53G.
 This review will include the following items:

-(1) The proposed locations, sizes and grades of water mains, sanitary sewer mains and storm drainage facilities;
+(1) The proposed locations, sizes and grades of water mains, sanitary sewer mains and storm drainage facilities.

-(2) The location of existing and proposed structures, roads, driveways, loading and unloading areas, parking areas, and landscaping particularly with respect to onsite traffic and pedestrian movement and stormwater disposal.
+(2) The location of existing and proposed structures, roads, driveways, loading and unloading areas, parking areas, and landscaping, particularly with respect to on-site traffic and pedestrian movement and stormwater disposal.

-(3) Any deviations from the design and work requirements specified in these rules and regulations or the Town of Winchendon's Design Standards and Construction Specifications, if any, issued by the Town Engineer or Department of Public Works, the applicant's detailed specifications for performing the required work and all special construction requirements, if any, applicable to the site;
+(3) Any deviations from the design and work requirements specified in these rules and regulations or the Town of Winchendon's Design Standards and Construction Specifications, if any, issued by the Town Engineer or Department of Public Works, the applicant's detailed specifications for performing the required work and all special construction requirements, if any, applicable to the site.

 (4) Comments as to the accuracy of the applicant's estimates of the cost of performing the various items of required work.
 (This is for consideration in determining the amount of performance bond or cash security as required in § 420-3.8.)